 First, let’s begin with why you should implement drug testing at work.
 Unfortunately, it’s a fact that substance abuse is on the rise in the US – with over 24 million people turning to drugs in 2013 alone.
 Since then, substances like marijuana have become legalised, and it has become an increasingly popular drug of choice.
 With marijuana becoming more and more accepted across the country, many business owners have been forced to make tough calls to determine whether it’s safe or destructive for employees to utilise these substances.

 Being under the influence of drugs can seriously affect productivity levels and pose a serious risk for careers that involve the use of heavy machinery.
 Furthermore, it’s important to address the real issue: your employees’ well-being.
-Because of this, it’s important for businesses to create a unique drug use policy that both supports its employees and addresses serious issues that could negatively impact the workplace.
+Because of this, it’s important for businesses to create a unique drug use policy that both supports their employees and addresses serious issues that could negatively impact the workplace.

 Prepare your employees